vlayer-xyz/vlayer/book/src/advanced/prover.md

 ### Arguments and returned value
 Arbitrary arguments can be passed to `Prover` functions.
 All arguments are private, which means, they are not visible on-chain.
 However, keep in mind, they are visible to the prover server.

 All data returned by functions is public.
-To make an argument public on the chain, return it from the function.
+To make an argument public on-chain, return it from the function.

 ### Injected values
 Two additional variables may be injected to function body: `web` and `mail`.
 These variables allows to access data like email or web content and use them in the contract logic.